-Dealing with stress like a lobster
+Dealing with stress like a lobster would (really, it works)

 How do lobsters – encased as they are in a hard, fixed shell – grow?
-The answer is that the pressure and discomfort of their soft bodies pressing up against the unyielding inner surface stimulates them to retreat under a rock to safety and painfully shed the constricting shell and grow a new, bigger one.
+The answer is that the pressure and discomfort of their soft bodies pressing up against the unyielding inner surface stimulates them to retreat under a rock to safety and painfully shed the constricting shell to grow a new, bigger one.

 We all have to do something similar at various points in our lives.
-Pressure, discomfort and pain can be crucial stimulators to taking action to face up to these stresses – failure, sickness or loss for example – and, in the process, we can find a new direction.
+Pressure, discomfort and pain can be crucial stimulators to taking action to face up to these stresses – failure, sickness or loss, for example – and, in the process, we can find a new direction.

 ‘What doesn’t kill me, makes me stronger’ is the famous aphorism by the German philosopher Friederich Nietzsche.